How do I know if I need to do a Practicum?

 How is a Practicum evaluated?

 The Practicum is ungraded and for S/NC credit only.
-The student’s supervisor provides two written evaluations: one at the mid-point of the experience and the second at its completion.
+The student’s supervisor provides a written evaluation at the practicum's completion.
 The student turns in a report of the experience as to its activities, its quality, its ability to meet the original objectives, and the level of student satisfaction.

 Must a Practicum be both started and finished in the semester for which I registered for the practicum?